Skip to content

 • Asymmetry

-These elements reflect the transient nature of life.
+These elements reflect life's transient nature.
 Artists embrace flaws and celebrate aging in their work.
-This view opposes the Western ideal of perfection.
-It offers a refreshing take on beauty in art and design.
+This view differs from Western ideals of perfection.
+It offers a fresh take on beauty in art and design.

 Wabi-Sabi as a Cultural Symbol in Japan